Penobscot Narrows Bridge and Observatory: Suicides

-The bridge has been the site of at least twelve suicides since its opening; more are suspected.
+The bridge has been the site of at least fourteen suicides since its opening; more are suspected.
 This included the Rev. Robert Carlson, a well-known figure in the Bangor area, who was found in the Penobscot River beneath the bridge on November 13, 2011.
 Other suicidal people have been talked down from the bridge before they jumped.
 Before the bridge opened, MaineDOT was aware of many suicide attempts from the Waldo-Hancock Bridge and discussed possible pedestrian safety measures for the new bridge, but no special fencing or other action was taken.

 On February 26, 2014, in the wake of another suicide from the bridge, independent Rep. Joe Brooks of Winterport proposed emergency legislation to the Maine Legislature to require the installation of a suicide barrier on the bridge.
 This proposal was rejected due to cost, as a barrier was estimated to cost between $500,000 and $1 million, plus additional costs for regular inspections.
 As an alternative, two solar-powered phones were installed on each end of the bridge in May 2015 which connect users to a suicide hotline.
 The phones cost $30,000.
 State officials were aware of instances the phones were not functional, and increased inspections of them to weekly from the previous monthly.
 They could not determine if the phones were functional when a March 5, 2017 suicide, the first since the phones were installed, occurred.
 The phones were found to be out of order on June 23, 2017, when an abandoned car on the bridge resulted in a search of the Penobscot River by authorities looking for its driver.
 The emergency phones on the Penobscot Narrows Bridge were reported out of order following another suicide in 2021.
 They were subsequently replaced.
 In May 2022, the Maine legislature was reportedly planning to "pull together a study group on suicides by bridge."
+Funding was subsequently approved for a barrier, but the installation slated for 2024 was delayed for further testing.